-Second Term-Teacher's Training, Civil Government, Drills, United States History, Physiology and Hygiene.
+Second Term-Civil Government, Teachers' Training, United States History, Physiology and Hygiene.

 The Common School Course can be completed in one year, and is designed to prepare teachers for the common schools of the State.
-The student who completes this course of study will be able to obtain a first-class certificate in a county examination, and will have had instruction in the latest and best methods of teaching.
-Applicants for admission must pass a satisfactory examination in Arithmetic, Geography and English Grammar.
+The student who completes this course of study will be able to obtain a first-class certificate in a county examition, and will have had instruction in the latest and best methods of teaching.
+Applicants for admission must pass a satisfactory examination in Arithmetic, Geography and Edglish Grammar.